GekasD/debian-server-setup/README.md

 ## What is this?
 A basic overview of the setup I use to make managing my headless server a bit easier and more fun, currently this includes:
 - A packages.txt file containing the names of all the packages I use
-- A script/service that makes the motherboard speaker beep when the OS loads
+- A systemd service that makes the motherboard speaker beep when the OS loads (by calling a script file)

 ## Installation example
 ```sh